-A muscle of the medial thigh originating on the pubic crest and synthesis and inserted in the linea aspera of the femur.
-It adducts, flexes, and rotates the thigh medially and is controlled by the obturator nerve.
-It pulls the leg toward the body’s midline.
+A muscle of the medial thigh that originates on the pubis.
+It inserts onto the linea aspera of the femur.
+It adducts, flexes, and rotates the thigh medially.
+It is controlled by the obturator nerve.
+It pulls the leg toward the body’s midline (i.e. adduction)

-And upper arm muscle composed of 2 heads, a long head and a short head.
-This muscle flexes the elbow and shoulder as well as supinates the forearm.
+An upper arm muscle composed of 2 parts, a long head and a short head.
+This muscle flexes the elbow and shoulder as well as supinates the forearm (i.e. rotates the forearm so the palm is facing the ceiling).
 The long head originates just above the shoulder socket on the scapula and blends with the short head onto the radius bone of the forearm.
-The short head originates on the coracoid process of the scapula and blends with the long head onto the radius bone of the forearm.
-The name biceps brachii means “two head of the arm.”
+The short head originates on the coracoid process of the scapula.

-The Coracobrachialis is the smallest of the three muscles that attach to the coracoid process of the scapula.
-(The other two muscles are pectoralis minor and biceps brachii.)
+The coracobrachialis is the smallest of the three muscles that attach to the coracoid process of the scapula.
+(The other two muscles that attach here are the pectoralis minor and the short head of the biceps brachii.)
 It is situated at the upper and medial part of the arm.
-It is perforated by and innervated by the musculocutaneous nerve.
-The coracobrachialis draws the humerus forward (shoulder flexion) and towards the torso (shoulder adduction) at the glenohumeral joint.
+It is supplied by the musculocutaneous nerve.
+The coracobrachialis draws the humerus forward (shoulder flexion) and towards the torso (shoulder adduction) at the shoulder (glenohumeral) joint.

 External oblique muscle

-Is a diagonal muscle that tightens the abdomen.
-It’s the largest and the most outermost of the three flat muscles of the outside front of the abdomen.
+This is a diagonally oriented muscle that helps to tighten the abdomen.
+It’s the largest and the most outermost of our three abdominal muscles.
 It has limited actions in both flexion and rotation of the vertebral column.
 One side of the obliques contracting can create lateral flexion.
 It also helps in pulling in the abdomen.
 The two muscles on either side of the chest come together to form a fibrous sheet.
 These muscles help the rectus abdominis to keep the abdominal organs in place.

 The large muscle of the posterior part of the lower leg.
 It is the most superficial of the calf muscles.
 The gastrocnemius has 2 heads, one originating along the outside of the head and condyle of the femur and the other originating along the medial popliteal surface of the femur.
 Both heads attach to the back surface of the calcaneus, also called the heel bone the heel with the calcaneal tendon, also called the Achilles.
 When it contracts the gastrocnemius plantar flexes the ankle bending the foot downward, flexes the knee, and allows a person to stand on tip toes.
 It is innervated by the tibial nerve.
 It’s name means “belly of the leg.”